Last Updated on: 19th November 2024, 07:22 am

 Being an invasive approach, postoperative complications of orthognathic surgery could include:

-However, although recovery may take time, patients find that the lasting results make the surgical process worthwhile, providing a radiant smile and restoring facial harmony for many years to come.
+However, although recovery may take time, patients find that the lasting results make the surgical process worthwhile, providing a radiant smile and restored facial harmony for many years to come.

 Conclusion

-All types of jaw surgery are effective and long-lasting solutions for dental malocclusions and facial deformities.
+Orthognathic surgery is an effective and long-lasting solution for dental malocclusions and facial deformities.
 Through precise surgical techniques, this specialty not only restores chewing function and relieves pain, but it also transforms facial aesthetics.
 Its long-term results provide a greater quality of life and confidence to patients, achieving facial harmony that lasts over time.

 Frequently Asked Questions